xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 For some of this data distribution, _throughput_ or _latency_ or both matter.

 In some cases, once data moves to a location, it needs to stay there in a database for the subsequent accesses.
 In some cases, producer and consumer are completely decoupled, while in some other cases, they need to track each other.
-In some instances, data is consumed as is between producer and consumer and in some other instances the data transformation is required.
+In some instances, data is consumed as is between producer and consumer and in some other instances a data transformation is required.

 What is the best way to satisfy these requirements?
 The IOS XR, after a careful consideration of data access metrics like the _breadth of access, data size, frequency of access, degree of producer/consumer decoupling, liveness, data transformation_ requirements, is built around the following _two_ fundamental data distribution/access patterns: